ikaradimas/BlackHatGo/README.md

 * `middleware_example`: Demonstrates hand-crafting middleware
 * `negroni_example`: Demonstrates use of the `negroni` middleware package together with the `mux` package to create a more sophisticated http server with a middleware chain
 * `html_template_example`: Demonstrates the built-in html template functionality in Go
+* `credentials_harvester`: A demonstration of how to create a credentials harvester in Go

 ## Prerequisites